ResidentNintendoNerd/UnBlue-Mii/README.md

 # UnBlue Mii

+NOTE: To work correctly on Dolphin, the virtual SD Card option must be enabled, and the "apps/UnBlue Mii" directory must exist in it.

 Simple program that edits the System IDs of all Miis to match your console's, thereby removing the write protection/blue pants from them.

 If this is your first time running the program, make a Mii named "Unblue Mii" in the Mii Channel first!